“Does Job fear God for nothing?” (Job 1:9)

 Did Job count his severe afflictions and sufferings “all joy”?
 If it is difficult to discern precisely to what degree Job was “sorrowful, yet always rejoicing” (2 Corinthians 6:10), we do have (at least) this passage:

 “But He knoweth the way that I take: [when] He hath tried me, I shall come forth as gold.
 My foot hath held His steps, His way have I kept, and not declined.
 Neither have I gone back from the commandment of His lips; I have esteemed the words of His mouth more than my necessary [food]” (Job 23:10-12).

 Contrary to Satan’s “Does Job fear God for nothing?”
 Job’s love for God is not mercenary.
 Job does not importune for a release of sorts per his wife’s prodding to “curse God and die.”
 James had said: “the patience of Job.”
 Some have asked, “Did not Job complain at least a little bit?”
 Indeed he did.
-Job’s characteristic patience for which he is commended was not a sinless patience, any more than the demonstration of Rahab’s faith was in lying about the location of the spies (cf. Hebrews 11:31).
+Job’s characteristic patience for which he is commended, was not a sinless patience any more than the demonstration of Rahab’s faith was a perfectly pure demonstration, free of lying about the location of the spies (cf. Hebrews 11:31).

 “That the trial of your faith, being much more precious than of gold that perisheth, though it be tried with fire, might be found unto praise and honour and glory at the appearing of Jesus Christ” (1 Peter 1:7).